-- Analysis, assessment and discussion of impact of associated IAS (most data should be available from the studies leading to the prioritisation of the target pathway) - Identification of the problems to be addressed by the plan (e.g. species or habitats of conservation concern being threatened). - Evaluation of the data needed for the identification of the best management options. - Available data sources (discussion of limits and potentialities of each) - Knowledge of the key gaps and inconsistencies in the information available (suggestions for future research themes to promote). - Discussion of socio-economic data related to the target pathways and the associated human activities (the action plan should be sensitive to local traditions).
+- Analysis, assessment and discussion of impact and risks of associated IAS (most data should be available from the studies leading to the prioritisation of the target pathway); - Identification of the problems to be addressed by the plan (e.g. species or habitats of conservation concern being threatened, possibly including transmission of pathogens and diseases); - Evaluation of the data needed for the identification of the best management options; - Available data sources (discussion of limits and potentialities of each); - Knowledge of the key gaps and inconsistencies in the information available (suggestions for future research themes to promote); - Discussion of socio-economic data related to the target pathways and the associated human activities (the action plan should be sensitive to local traditions).

 This section is about the quality of the information available about the problem related to the specific pathway targeted.
 For the development of a scientifically based action plan, the availability of comprehensive, updated and reliable source of information is pivotal.
-Given the primary importance of the use of the best available data, the data collection procedures should be described, including a discussion of data sources.
-To this regard, it is worth assessing the limits and potentialities of EASIN as the reference Information support system in relation to the implementation of the EU Regulation on IAS (art.25) as well as any other key source of data, such as GISD, DAISIE, Nobanis, etc.
+Given the primary importance of the use of the best available data, the data collection procedures should be described and if possible standardised.
+For example, the quality of the data sources should be discussed too, e.g. by assessing the level of confidence of the information reported.
+To this regard, it is worth assessing the limits and potentialities of EASIN as the reference Information support system in relation to the implementation of the EU Regulation on IAS (art.25) as well as any other key source of data, such as GISD, DAISIE, NOBANIS, etc.

-The analysis of data should be facilitated by the interchange of data between European countries, including from the EU Member States and beyond, and could benefit from the extrapolation of data from other regions.
+The analysis of data should be facilitated by the interchange of standardised data between European countries, including from the EU Member States and beyond, and could benefit from the extrapolation of data from other regions.